sandialabs/suncal/doc/Manual/manual.md

 ## Data sharing

 In many calculation functions, data from one calculation result can be loaded as the input to another calculation.
-For example, the prediction band at a specific x date of a curve fit calculation (see {*@fig:importdistribution}) can be imported into a risk analysis calculation (select **Import Process Distribution** in the menu) to determine the probability of an out-of-tolerance condition at a given date.
+For example, the prediction band at a specific x date of a curve fit calculation (see {*@fig:importdistribution}) can be imported into a risk analysis calculation (select **Import Distribution** in the **Risk** menu) to determine the probability of an out-of-tolerance condition at a given date.
 Results of an uncertainty sweep or ANOVA data set can be loaded into a curve fit calculation (by selecting **Insert Data From** from the **Curve Fit** menu) or even another sweep calculation.
+After selecting the data source, a table will be filled in with data from that source.
+Use the **Assigned Variable** dropdown to select which columns in the table should be used with which options in the calculation.
+If the column is based on a particular x-value (such as the confidence or prediction band of a curve fit), an **X Value** option will be shown.
+Once the assignments have been made, the distribution can be imported into the calculation.
 Importing data is a one-time event.
 If the original calculation data changes, the data will need to be re-imported into the second calculation.

 ![Loading the prediction band distribution of a curve fit into a risk analysis](figs/insertdist.png){#fig:importdistribution}